 In 1966 Morris opened Scotland’s first full-time dojo at 27 Union Street, Glasgow.
 This was followed by him hosting the first Karate international held in Britain.
 Later that year he organised the 1st Scottish Championships in a front of a crowd of 1400 at the Govan Hall, Glasgow.
 The event was attended by Henri Plee, Yoshinao Nanbu, Tatsuo Suzuki and Jacques Delcourt.
 Morris’ Kobe Osaka Club swept the board at the tournament.

 Morris gave up his job with the Scottish Daily Express in 1967 to pursue his love of Karate.
-He traveled to Japan for a two month period along with Yoshinao Nanbu.
+He travelled to Japan for a two month period along with Yoshinao Nanbu.
 They visited many dojos.
-However, it was at the dojo of Chojiro Tani that he found the style of Karate tha would change is life.
+However, it was at the dojo of Chojiro Tani that he found the style of Karate that would change is life.

 Chojiro Tani had trained with two of the great masters of Okinawan Karate, Chojun Miyagi and Kenwa Mabuni.
 In 1950 he established Shukokai which is thought one of the hardest hitting styles of Karate.